haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   decisions based on the extracted data, by the *former two resources*.

+* When we say Istio is *"secure by default"* we actually mean *"almost secure by default"*, as there is still work on our side, to make the mesh even more secure.

+* The *`PeerAuthentication`* resource enables configuration of workloads to either *strictly require mTLS*, or to be *permissive and accept clear-text traffic*, using *one of* the following authentication modes:
+  **STRICT** or **PERMISSIVE**.
+  The mutual authentication mode can be configured in different scopes:
+  - *Mesh-wide PeerAuthentication* policies apply to all workloads of the service mesh
+  - *Namespace-wide PeerAuthentication* policies apply to all workloads within a namespace
+  - *Workload-specific PeerAuthentication* policies apply to all workloads that match the selector specified in the policy.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane